yemi2favours/m2pi.ca/content/authors/mahsaazizi/_index.md

 - Data Analysis

 # Your educational history, add as many as you want
-education: MSc - Computer Science
+education:
   courses:
-  - course: <DEGREE TITLE>
+  - course: MSc - Computer Science
     institution: University of Saskatchewan

 # Social/Academic Networking, delete any items you don't want to use